anewstead/anewstead.nextjs/README-DEV.md

 ## Structure

-The 'pages' folder is reserved by nextjs for routes and SSR functions, so ensure we clearly separate concerns in the code:
+The 'pages' folder is reserved by nextjs for routes and only place to run SSR functions, so ensure we clearly separate concerns in the code:
-'pages' files define routes, handle SSR realted code ONLY, instanciate namesake layout from 'page' folder passing through SSR data.
+'pages' files define routes, handle SSR related code ONLY, instantiate namesake layout from 'page' folder passing through SSR data.
-E.G. src/pages/about (gets SSR data) > instanciates src/page/about (layout)
+E.G. src/pages/about (gets SSR data) > instantiates src/page/about (layout)

 ## IDE/Editor

-- VSCode was used to create so is preferd.
+- VSCode was used to create so for simplicity is preferred.
 - Important; see /.vscode/README.md

-## npm/packages

-- Dependencies: production code
-- DevDependencies: dev environment e.g. compiler, linting

 ## git: